TMFINReth/tmfinreth/README.md

-# tmfinreth
+# TMFINR - That MFer Is Not Real!

-That MFer Is Not Real!!
+This meme coin is about to pop..